jclouds/legacy-jclouds/apis/filesystem/README.txt

 ====

 #
-# The jclouds API for VMware vCloud (http://www.vmware.com/products/vcloud/).
+# The jclouds API for accessing a local filesystem as a blobstore.
 #
 # TODO: Implementation status.
 # TODO: Supported features.